Corasinth/k-plus/README.md

 AHK's own docs are the first place to turn for help managing specific hotkeys.
 However, in this README you can find explanations for using the template layer generator and managing the more useful features.

 If you find yourself needing advanced features, however, or planning on a set of layers that makes heavy use of them, you might benefit more from some of the software found in the [Additional Resources](#additional-resources) section.
 Ultimately, this set of scripts was designed around my personal use, and while you may find it useful it won't be as well implemented as more actively maintained/developed software.

-I've included some simple standard layers for use, but you can also check out the 'personal' branch where I keep my personal configuration for examples that go beyond the simple default layers.

 If you just want some simple remapped layers (for programming for example) skip to [Remapping](#remapping)